bk521234/hello_c_sharp/README.md

 ## Observations
 C# building blocks largely overlap with other programming languages so it is fairly easy to pick up.

+## Quotes of wisdom
-In the words of Brian Kernighan:
+Brian Kernighan:
 > Controlling complexity is the essence of computer programming.

-In the words of Edsger W. Dijkstra:
+Edsger W. Dijkstra:
 > Simplicity is prerequisite for reliability.